magmide/purpose-talk/slides.md

 <!--
 Can formal verification be practical? core ideas
-Rust succeeded by making big promises, give full logical power a logical system can formalize any environment, we might as well trackable effects use an idea from Iris/Iron, trackable invariants languages can create reusable safety guarantees for sub-languages, reexpose proof language, combine upward rust and cargo are great prioritize distillation research, no obtuse notations, no jargon, no non-ascii characters, examples before formal definitions
+Rust succeeded by making big promises, give full logical power. not just a decidable subset, but a full logic. we can still use decidable algorithms to automate things if we have a full logic, but the opposite isn't true a logical system can formalize any environment, we might as well trackable effects use an idea from Iris/Iron, trackable invariants. give perfect knowledge of safety rather than requiring perfect safety languages can create reusable safety guarantees for sub-languages, reexpose proof language, combine upward rust and cargo are great prioritize distillation research, no obtuse notations, no jargon, no non-ascii characters, examples before formal definitions